Profile image

 Civil claims

-Finnian recently drafted pleadings on behalf of five Claimants who were detained in Manston House by the Home Office.
+Finnian recently drafted pleadings on behalf of five claimants who were detained in Manston House by the Home Office.
 He regularly advises on and acts in other damages claims arising from unlawful immigration detention.
 He has also conducted infant settlement-related hearings on behalf of children and protected parties.

 Environmental and Climate Justice